leoshimo/vrs/docs/concepts.md

 outer macro call; it does not expand calls nested inside that result.
 Neither executes the returned code, but both run the macro body.

-In Emacs, `C-c C-m` shows one expansion; `C-u C-c C-m` uses `macroexpand`.
+In Emacs, `C-c C-m` (also `C-c RET`) shows one expansion; `C-u C-c C-m` uses `macroexpand`.
+Both can use definitions you evaluated earlier in the session.
-To inspect a service with local definitions, evaluate them together:
+You can also evaluate definitions and an inspection together:

 ```lyric
 (begin